joshamilton/argonaut/docs/usage.md

 ## Configurations

 Your my_config file acts as the master switch for controlling the pipeline options.
 Create a my_config file and populate it with your preferences that differ from the default settings found in [nextflow.config](../nextflow.config).
+The pipeline accepts fastq files for both short and long reads.
+ONT and PacBio HiFi reads are considered long read and Illumina reads are considered short read.
+Please indicate whether your input consists of both or one of the read types in the your my_config file.
 Specify the full path to your config file with '-c' when [running the nextflow command](#Running-the-pipeline).

 An example `my_config` contains: